polterguy/hyper-core/README.md

 Since Phosphorus Five allows you to grant or deny access to URLs according to which role your currently logged in user belongs to - This gives you a highly fine grained control over who are allowed to do what in regards to your SQL operations.
-To allow for instance all users, including _"guest"_ visitors, to for instance evaluate `select` operations towards your above `camphora` database, and its `customers` table - But deny everybody except your _"developer"_ users to perform all other operations on the same database and table - You could create an authorisation object that looks like the following.
+To allow for instance all users, including _"guest"_ visitors, to for instance evaluate `select` operations towards your above `todo` database, and its `items` table - But deny everybody except your _"developer"_ users to perform all other operations on the same database and table - You could create an authorisation object that looks like the following.